ai2cm/fv3gfs-fortran/README.md

     nix-shell

-Then copy the nix build configuration file to the magic location harcoded in the FV3 makefiles:
+Then configure the build to use nix

-    cp -f nix/fv3/configure.fv3 FV3/conf/
+    cd FV3 && ./configure nix

 And build the model (with coverage outputs)